ToontjeM/pemdemovagrant/README.md

 Status of the EFM cluster can be shown using `/usr/edb/efm-4.7/bin/efm cluster-status pgcluster` from `pg1` and as user `efm`.

 ### Provisioning VM's.
 Provision the hosts using `vagrant up`.
-This will create the bare virtual machines.
+This will create the bare virtual machines and will take appx.
+5 minutes to complete.

 These machines will have the current directory mounted in their filesystem under `/vagrant`

 ### Provisioning software using TPA
 SSH into the `console` using `vagrant ssh console` and become root using `sudo - su`

 From the `/vagrant` directory, run `00-provision.sh` to deploy the environment.
 This deployment will take appx.
-20 minutes to complete.
+30 minutes to complete.

 After successful deployment PEM should be available on `https://<IP of the pemserver>/pem`.